Student Activities Policies

 Only individuals enrolled as students are eligible to hold a student leadership position.

-Student organizations and University residence facilities are eligible to apply for permission allowing them to engage in a merchandising activity on the Notre Dame campus.
-Students not affiliated with a residence facility or student organization are prohibited from engaging in any type of merchandising activity without permission.
+Recognized student groups are eligible to apply for permission allowing them to engage in a merchandising activity on the Notre Dame campus.
+Students not affiliated with a recognized student group are prohibited from engaging in any type of merchandising activity without permission.
 Eligible groups that wish to engage in any type of merchandising activity that would take place on campus and/or involve Notre Dame students must submit a request to the Student Activities Office according to the established guidelines.
 Requests will be considered on the basis of benefit to the students, the uniqueness of the service to be offered and the credibility of the organization involved to deliver a quality product.

-Requests are approved by the director of Student Activities for Programming or the director’s designee.
+Requests are approved by the director of Student Activities or designee.
 Both exclusive and nonexclusive concessions may be applied for through this process.
-If exclusive rights are granted through a special concession a payment of a fee will be required for such exclusive rights.
-Any organization receiving approval to merchandise may be asked to submit a financial summary to the Student Activities Office upon completion of the fundraising project.
+If exclusive rights are granted a special concession, a payment of a fee will be required for such exclusive rights.
+Any recognized student group receiving approval to merchandise may be asked to submit a financial summary to the Student Activities Office upon completion of the fundraising project.

 The following restrictions are placed upon all those granted permission.

-- Door-to-door sales or solicitation are prohibited in the residence facilities.
+- Door-to-door sales or solicitation are prohibited in University residence facilities.

-- Group sales, demonstrations or parties are prohibited in the residence facilities.
+- Group sales, demonstrations or parties are prohibited in University residence facilities.

-- All advertising posters must be officially stamped at the Student Activities Office.
+- All advertising signs and posters must be officially stamped at the Student Activities Office.
 Those granted permission may advertise in any of the campus media with these same restrictions.
-Any posters without this stamp will be removed by building personnel.
 Advertising posters must contain the following: